Matoke

-Matoke, locally also known as matooke, amatooke in Buganda (Central Uganda), ekitookye in southwestern Uganda, ekitooke in western Uganda, kamatore in Lugisu (Eastern Uganda), ebitooke in northwestern Tanzania, igitoki in Rwanda, Burundi and by the cultivar name East African Highland banana, is a starchy triploid banana cultivar originating from the African Great Lakes.
+Matoke, locally also known as matooke, amatooke in Buganda (Central Uganda), ekitookye in southwestern Uganda, ekitooke in western Uganda, kamatore in Lugisu (Eastern Uganda), ebitooke in northwestern Tanzania, igitoki in Rwanda, Burundi and by the cultivar name East African Highland banana, are a group of starchy triploid banana cultivars, originating from the African Great Lakes.
 The fruit is harvested green, carefully peeled, and then cooked and often mashed or pounded into a meal.
 In Uganda and Rwanda, the fruit is steam-cooked, and the mashed meal is considered a national dish in both countries.

 Matoke bananas are a staple food crop in Uganda, Kenya, Tanzania and other Great Lakes countries.
 They are also known as the Mutika/Lujugira subgroup.

 The medium-sized green fruits, which are of a specific group of banana, the East African Highland bananas (Musa AAA-EA), are known in the Bantu languages of Uganda and Western Kenya as matoke.

 Cooking bananas have long been and still are a common staple crop around the Lake Victoria area of Kenya and Uganda, and in the West and Kilimanjaro regions of Tanzania.

 Description

-Uganda Highland bananas are easily distinguishable from other banana cultivars by the numerous black (or more rarely brown or bronze) blotches on their pseudostems, giving them the appearance of polished metal.
+In Uganda, East African Highland bananas are easily distinguishable from other banana cultivars by the numerous black (or more rarely brown or bronze) blotches on their pseudostems, giving them the appearance of polished metal.
 The outermost sheath of their pseudostems is a medium green, superimposed over the pink to purple underlying sheaths.

 Their leaves are also darker green and dull, a difference more apparent when comparing them side by side with other banana cultivars from a distance.

 The inflorescence has peduncles covered with coarse hair.
 The bracts are ovate to lanceolate in shape with outer surfaces that are purple to brown and inner surfaces which are red fading to yellow towards the base.
 The male flowers have cream colored tepals with yellow lobes.
 The anthers are pink, while the stigmata are orange.

 The fruits are recurved and can vary in length.
 They are inflated with blunt tips.
 The pulp is white in unripe fruits and cream-colored in ripe fruits.

 Taxonomy

 East African Highland bananas are triploid (AAA) cultivars.
 Their official designation is Musa acuminata Colla (AAA-EA).
 Synonyms include Musa brieyi De Wild.
 Their paternal parent is the blood banana subspecies (M. acuminata ssp. zebrina) of the wild banana species Musa acuminata.

 East African Highland bananas are a subgroup that refers to about 200 individual banana cultivars (or clones).
-They can be subdivided into five distinct groups of clones known as clone sets:
+They can be subdivided into five distinct groups of clones known as clone sets according to their use: